Your browser is out-of-date!

 Roots rocker Ben Vaughn had a blast recording his album, ‘Rambler ’65,’ inside the record’s titular automobile.
 Photo: Greg Allen.

-Roots rocker Ben Vaughn went ultra-LoFi recording his album, ‘Rambler ’65,’ inside the record’s titular automobile.
+Roots rocker Ben Vaughn went ultra-LoFi rwhen ecording his album, ‘Rambler ’65,’ inside the record’s titular automobile.
 Photo: Greg Allen.

-Still, the greatest automotive recording feat of all-time has to be Ben Vaughn’s entire 1997 album, Rambler ’65, which was recorded inside the slowly rotting titular vehicle.
-This resulted in one of the funniest interviews that ever ran in Pro Sound Newstake a few minutes to check out the highly amusing story; while you’re there, you can watch the equally Lo-Fi mockumentary Vaughn made about recording garage rock on a driveway.
+Still, they’re all pretenders to the throne compared to Ben Vaughn, who recorded his entire Lo-Fi 1997 album, Rambler ’65, inside the slowly rotting titular vehicle.
+This resulted in one of our funniest interviews evertake a few minutes to check out the highly amusing story.
+While you’re there, you can watch the equally cut-rate mockumentary Vaughn made about recording garage rock on a driveway.

 Engineer Frank Verderosa hit the road to get the voiceover he needed, using his SUV as a control room and the VO artist’s car as a booth.
 Photo: Frank Verderosa.